betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatIsCseSwRefactoring.md

 It should be noted that in all but the most trivial of situations, the common practice of *cut-n-paste-n-adjust* programming, although possibly the most expedient, inevitably **creates** a re-factoring burden rather than solves one.
-Later on, another developer having to maintain such code will collapse all the cut-n-paste instances into a single implementation that can be re-used where necessary.
+Later on, another developer having to maintain such code will have to do the software engineering work to collapse all the cut-n-paste instances into a single implementation that can be re-used where necessary.

-Contributed by: Mark C. Miller(@markcmiller86)
+Contributed by: Mark C. Miller